 that recruiter sent me some great candidates - candidates that I could not have found myself

-For those that don’t know, a recommendation is not one of those one-click-skills-endorsements.
+For those that don’t know, a LinkedIn Recommendation is not one of those one-click-skills-endorsements.
 A LinkedIn Recommendation is found in your LinkedIn profile (below your current and previous roles) and is usually written by someone that has had a great experience of working with you – NOT a random work colleague!
 As nice as it sounds, the image of you sat on a colleague’s lap whilst stroking each other’s hair is all I see when you recommend each other…

 Grow a Pair and Ask, Recruiters!